ksodipo/DataWiz/README.md

 Numpy

 INSTALL:
 Copy the core/datawiz.py file into your project directory and import.
+Also consider replacing the sklearn.../preprocessing/label.py file to deal with cases where a new categorical variable is found in the test set.

 EXAMPLE: